-For those not familiar with the “summit,” the company matches law firms with the chief legal officers from large Fortune 100 and international companies.
+For those not familiar with the “summit,” the Marcus Evans matches law firms with the chief legal officers from large Fortune 100 and international companies.
 I was skeptical until I met the general counsels from one of the largest insurance companies, a huge steel company, an automobile manufacturer… you get the picture.

 As a small law firm, I would never get to meet any of these folks.
-Even if I could, it would take thousands of dollars and months of flying around the country to do what the company does in 3 days.
+Even if I could, it would take tens of thousands of dollars and months of flying around the country to do what the company does in 3 days.
 It’s like speed dating but with people from top law firms and billion dollar companies.

 The cost is very high but everybody I spoke with says the contacts and work they found made the price well worth it.
-Factor in the time value of money and the opportunity to meet with the top companies from all over the world and the price seems very reasonable.
+Factor in the time value of money and the opportunity to meet with the top companies from all over the world and the price now seems very reasonable.

 Lest anyone think that I have become a cheerleader for the company, I haven’t.
 The posts from the purported ex-employees still disturb me.
 (The employees I spoke with all seemed genuinely happy, however.)
 A few attendees told of me of others that went and didn’t get the meetings they anticipated or never received work.
 There are no guarantees, obviously, so $50,000 is a great deal of money to spend if you get nothing out of the process.